john-cd/rust_howto/bk/drafts/categories/web-programming_http-server/_grpc.md

 [`tonic`][c~tonic~docs]↗{{hi:tonic}} implements gRPC over HTTP/2 with full support for asynchronous code.
 It works with [`tokio`][c~tokio~docs]↗{{hi:tokio}}.

-[`gRPC`](https://grpc.io)↗{{hi:gRPC}} is an open-source high [performance][p~performance] Remote Procedure Call (RPC) framework that can run in any environment.
+[`gRPC`][grpc~website]↗{{hi:gRPC}} is an open-source high [performance][p~performance] Remote Procedure Call (RPC) framework that can run in any environment.
 It can efficiently connect services in and across data centers with pluggable support for load balancing, [tracing][p~tracing], health checking and [authentication][p~authentication].
 It is also applicable in the "last mile" of distributed computing to connect devices, mobile applications and browsers to backend services.

 ```rust,editable
 {{#include ../../../crates/cats/web_programming_http_server/examples/grpc/tonic.rs:example}}